zmoog/ifq/README.md

 > A step by step series of examples that tell you how to get a development env running

-Install all the dependencies (prod and dev):
+Install all the library dependencies (prod and dev):

 ```
 $ pipenv install -dev
 ```

-And repeat
+> End with an example of getting some data out of the system or using it for a little demo

 ```
-until finished
+$ pipenv shell
+$ python
+>>> from ifq import Scraper
+>>>
 ```

-End with an example of getting some data out of the system or using it for a little demo

 ## Running the tests